ldtteam/MinecoloniesWiki/source/buildings/builder.md

 ## A few things to consider

-For the placement of the Builder's Hut, you should consider having the hut in the middle of where you plan to have the rest of your buildings so that the builder has less of a distance to walk between it's hut and the build sites.
+For the placement of the Builder's Hut, you should consider having the hut in the middle of where you plan to have the rest of your buildings so that the Builder has less of a distance to walk between their hut and the build sites.

-The builder will not start another build assignment until it has finished the current one.
+The Builder will not start another build assignment until they have finished the current one.

 You can go to the [Town Hall's GUI](../../source/buildings/townhall) and click on the Work Orders tab and cancel the current build as well as arrange the priorities of the other build orders you have there.
-If you cancel a work order, (and it was being built already) when you assign the build order again, the builder will continue where it left off.
+If you cancel a work order and it was being built already, when you assign the build order again, the Builder will continue where they left off.

-Any block the builder removes (dirt, wood, planks, glass, etc.) while building and/or upgrading it will keep it in it's inventory until the inventory becomes full, or it may dump any unnecessary items at the end of a build/upgrade into the Builder's Hut Inventory.
+If the Builder removes a block (dirt, wood, planks, glass, etc.) while building and/or upgrading, they will keep it in their inventory and dump any items in their inventory at the end of a build into the Builder's Hut inventory.
 <br><br>